 \author*[1]{\fnm{Pablo} \sur{Arrabal Haro}}

-\textbf{ During the first 500 million years of cosmic history, the first stars and galaxies formed and seeded the cosmos with heavy elements \citep[e.g.,][]{bromm02,schneider02,wise12,jaacks19}.
-These early galaxies illuminated the transition from the cosmic ``dark ages'' to the reionization of the intergalactic medium.
-This transitional period has been largely inaccessible to direct observation until the recent commissioning of \textbf{\textit{JWST}}, which has extended our observational reach into that epoch.
-Excitingly, the first \textbf{\textit{JWST}} science observations uncovered a surprisingly high abundance of early star-forming galaxies, with distances (redshifts, \boldmath{$z$}), estimated from multi-band photometry, as large as \boldmath{$z \approx 16$}, far beyond pre-\textbf{\textit{JWST}} limits \citep[][]{Castellano2022,Finkelstein2022a,Donnan2023,Harikane2023a,Atek2023,Finkelstein2023}.
-While generally robust, such photometric redshifts can suffer from uncertainties and/or degeneracies.
-Spectroscopic measurements of the precise redshifts are required to validate these sources and to reliably quantify their space densities, stellar masses, and star formation rates, which provide powerful constraints on galaxy formation models and cosmology \citep{boylankolchin22}.
-Here we present the results of \textbf{\textit{JWST}} follow-up spectroscopy of a small sample of galaxies suspected to be amongst the most distant yet observed.
-We confirm redshifts \boldmath{$z > 10$} for two galaxies, including one of the first bright \textbf{\textit{JWST}}-discovered candidates with \boldmath{$z = 11.4$}, and show that another galaxy with suggested \boldmath{$z \approx 16$} instead has \boldmath{$z = 4.9$}, with an unusual combination of nebular line emission and dust reddening that mimics the colors expected for much more distant objects.
-These results reinforce the evidence for the rapid production of luminous galaxies in the very young Universe, while also highlighting the necessity of spectroscopic verification.
+\textbf{ During the first 500 million years of cosmic history, the first stars and galaxies formed, seeding the Universe with heavy elements and eventually reionizing the intergalactic medium \citep[][]{schneider02,wise12,jaacks19}.
+Observations with \textbf{\textit{JWST}} have uncovered a surprisingly high abundance of candidates for early star-forming galaxies, with distances (redshifts, \boldmath{$z$}), estimated from multi-band photometry, as large as \boldmath{$z \approx 16$}, far beyond pre-\textbf{\textit{JWST}} limits \citep[][]{Castellano2022,Finkelstein2022a,Donnan2023,Harikane2023a,Atek2023,Finkelstein2023}.
+While generally robust, such photometric redshifts can suffer from degeneracies and occasionally catastrophic errors.
+Spectroscopic measurement is required to validate these sources and to reliably quantify physical properties that can constrain galaxy formation models and cosmology \citep{boylankolchin23}.
+Here we present \textbf{\textit{JWST}} spectroscopy that confirms redshifts for two very luminous galaxies with \boldmath{$z > 11$}, but also demonstrates that another candidate with suggested \boldmath{$z\approx 16$} instead has \boldmath{$z = 4.9$}, with an unusual combination of nebular line emission and dust reddening that mimics the colors expected for much more distant objects.
+These results reinforce evidence for the early, rapid formation of remarkably luminous galaxies, while also highlighting the necessity of spectroscopic verification.
 The large abundance of bright, early galaxies may indicate shortcomings in current galaxy formation models, or deviation from physical properties (such as the stellar initial mass function) that are generally believed to hold at later times. }